Real-Skill/angular-exercises/README.md

 ##Hints
 ###angular-resource.js package
-In order to use angular-resource library you need to install it in your app `bower install angular-resource` then include in your index.html file `bower_components/angular-resource/angular-resource.js`.
+In order to use angular-resource library you need to install it in your app `bower install` then include in your index.html file `bower_components/angular-resource/angular-resource.js`.

 ###dependency annotation
 Inject `'$resource'` to `AnnouncementDAO.js`.